jmne/PAC-MAN-ML/README.md

 # Space Shooters with Machine Learning
-Space Shooters with Machine Learning using Reinforcement Learning
+Space Shooters with Machine Learning using Reinforcement Learning:)